sibellavia/sibellavia.github.io/content/post/delete-occurrences-n-times-code-solution.md

 ---
-title: 'Delete occurrences of an element if it occurs more than n times – Code solution'
+title: 'Delete occurrences of an element if it occurs more than n times'
 date: '2021-09-13'
 series: 'Codewars Kata – Code solutions'
 ---